- Advisory number:

-- Adjunct Clinical Professor Brett Sutton, Chief Health Officer
+- Associate Professor Deborah Friedman, Deputy Chief Health Officer (Communicable Disease)

 - Issued to:

-- Rapid testing for respiratory pathogens is critical in identifying outbreaks in the community, particularly in vulnerable groups and settings such as aged care.
+- Rapid testing for respiratory pathogens is critical in identifying outbreaks in the community and providing timely medical care, particularly for people at high risk of severe illness.

-- Many respiratory pathogens can cause similar symptoms early in the course of an illness but may require different public health and infection control measures once identified by laboratory testing.
+- Many respiratory pathogens can cause similar symptoms early in the course of an illness.

 - Distinguishing between influenza, COVID-19 and other respiratory pathogens is particularly important in people at high-risk of severe illness as the treatments and public health measures differ.

-- Clinicians are encouraged to provide influenza vaccination to vulnerable patients and populations, including aged care residents and staff.
+- Clinicians are encouraged to provide influenza and COVID-19 vaccination to all eligible Victorians, and particularly to those at high-risk.